madmarcos-codeup/console-game-framework/tutorial/mainmenu.md

 The `createPlayer` function prompts and receives a player name from the user and creates a new `Player` object from the game's `Player` class.
 The `Player` class is a simple POJO that has the game-specific info that we want for keeping track of the user playing the game.
 For this tutorial, it will be just the player's `name`.

+First, create a package called `characters`.
+The `Player` class will go in this package.

+Next, make the `Player` class using the code below:

 `Player.java`
 ```java
 package docrob.cag.mygame.characters;